-Working with thousands of roofers over the years, our team at Jobba Trade Technologies has identified three great metrics that can be very helpful to your roofing business.
+Working with thousands of roofers over the years, our team at Jobba Trade Technologies has identified three great roofing business metrics that can be very helpful to your roofing business.

 1. Monthly Close Rate % by Salesperson

-How are your sales people performing?
-And, how do they compare with each other?
-It’s important to keep an eye on which of your sales people are performing best.
-You can pass along their expertise and strategies to others on your sales team that may need help or training to improve their own close rates.
+How are your salespeople performing?
+How do they compare with each other?
+It’s important to keep an eye on which of your salespeople are performing best.
+You can share their expertise and strategies with others on your sales team who may need help or training to improve their own close rates.